ashlinrichardson/bin/README.md

 # m3ta0
-A collection of python and C/C++ programs to help with programming and image analysis related tasks, but particularly for hyperspectral or polarimetric radar image analysis.
-For posix
+Python and C/C++ programs for programming and image analysis, such as hyperspectral or polarimetric radar image work.
+Posix required

-Some code from PolSARPro is included.
-Many of the programs are reimaginations of software developed at the Advanced Forest Technologies group (Pacific Forestry Centre) or programs developed subsequently.
+Some PolSARPro code included.
+Many programs reimaginations of software developed at Advanced Forest Technologies group (Pacific Forestry Centre) or subsequent developments